Arithmetic Operations

 Operations and arithmetic encompass the fundamental computational skills — addition, subtraction, multiplication, and division — along with the properties and strategies that make those computations efficient and meaningful.
 This topic goes well beyond rote memorization of facts.
 Students learn why the standard algorithms work, how properties like commutativity, associativity, and distributivity simplify calculations, and how to apply operations to increasingly complex number types including decimals and negative numbers.
 Order of operations provides a universal convention for evaluating expressions.
 Mental math strategies, estimation, and number sense are emphasized so that students can judge whether an answer is reasonable.
 These foundational skills are used in every subsequent math topic, from algebra to statistics, and in countless real-world tasks such as budgeting, cooking, and measuring.

-Suggested learning path: Master single-digit facts and place-value understanding first, then learn multi-digit algorithms, properties of operations, and order of operations before applying these skills to decimals and negative numbers.
+Suggested order: Master single-digit facts and place-value understanding first, then learn multi-digit algorithms, properties of operations, and order of operations before applying these skills to decimals and negative numbers.

 Addition